saurav7sc/analytics-service/README.md

 - Service port: `server.port` (default 8080).

 ### Assumptions & Tradeoffs
 - Metrics aggregation is strict on event types. `page_view` metrics are only calculated for events where `event_type == "page_view"`.
-Other event types are ignored for that metric.
+Other event types are ignored for active users/sessions/page views.
 - Replaced blocking `KEYS` command with non-blocking `SCAN` to safely fetch metrics without freezing the server

 ### Future Improvements